gdavidbutler/jsonTrivialCallbackParser/README.md

 No dependencies.
 No dynamic memory allocation.
 No recursion.
 No memory copying.
 Small and Fast.

+This is **not** a validating parser!
-No JSON validation!
-To simply "*check*" that a JSON string can be parsed, use a NULL callback and verify the return offset is the same as the source length.
+To *check* that a JSON string can be parsed, use a NULL callback and verify the return offset is the same as the source length.

+For a DOM parser, see my [jsonTrivialDom](https://github.com/gdavidbutler/jsonTrivialDom).

 Also included is a "coder", often used by JSON: